paulc-dev/checkers/README.md

 # Checkers game

-This is my version of a checkers game.
+This is my implementation of a checkers game.